Rinat Akhmetov: Plans on recovery of Ukraine

 In a comment to Radio Svoboda, Akhmetov said he is confident that the time would come when Ukrainians would rebuild Ukraine, and stressed that he would personally invest all his strength and resources to restore Ukraine and become a prosperous country.

+Akhmetov told The Guardian that: "My most important wish was always that Ukraine stays unified, free, democratic and thriving, and becomes a member state of the EU."

-Akhmetov was asked by the Washington Post about his vision of Ukraine after the war, he called for a “new Marshall Plan” of hundreds of billions of dollars in investment and a country remade in the image of the West.
-“The goal is to build a new, strong, and European Ukraine, a member of the European Union, with strong institutions, the rule of law, clear anti-corruption rules, a democratic political system, and fair treatment of citizens,” said Akhmetov.
+Akhmetov was asked by The Washington Post about his vision of Ukraine after the war, he called for a "new Marshall Plan" of hundreds of billions of dollars in investment and a country remade in the image of the West.
+"The goal is to build a new, strong, and European Ukraine, a member of the European Union, with strong institutions, the rule of law, clear anti-corruption rules, a democratic political system, and fair treatment of citizens," said Akhmetov.

 In November 2024, DTEK stated that it would receive €62.8 million from the European Commission and US$46.1 million from the US government to rebuild the facilities destroyed by Russian attacks and prepare power plants for the upcoming winter.

+In September 2025 in the interview to The Times, Metinvest CEO Yuriy Ryzhenkov told he is confident that Akhmetov will fund Ukraine's rebuild after the war.
+"I'm predicting that once it's all over, he will be focusing on investing into reconstructing Ukraine," says Ryzhenkov.